irahulcse/Tensorflow_Fruits_Classifier_using_Flutter/README.md

 ![Image](images/rovers.jpg)
 <!-- #  :boom: -->

-#  Fruits Classifier using Tensorflow Flite using Flutter:boom:
+#  Fruits Classifier using Tensorflow Flite using Flutter :)
 Created a Fruits Classifier which can be used to create the model which can be used to find the difference between them